By: Shayne Benowitz

 Arguably the anchor of the Wynwood Arts District, Wynwood Walls is an outdoor museum dedicated to world-renowned street art founded by the late Tony Goldman, a visionary pioneer of the neighborhood.

 What are your plans for Art Basel this year?
-For 2015, we will have a stellar roster of extraordinary international artists painting new murals within the Wynwood Walls, the Wynwood Doors, and a new area we are calling the Wynwood Garden.
+For 2016, we will have a stellar roster of extraordinary international artists painting new murals within the Wynwood Walls, the Wynwood Doors, and a new area we are calling the Wynwood Garden.
 The expansion of the walls allows for additional murals as well as new event space.
-Our Wynwood Walls programming for Art Basel 2015 commences on Tuesday, Dec.
-1st with the annual, exclusive artist dinner followed by the Wynwood Walls Opening night VIP party.
-We have a line-up of Artist Talks on Wednesday, Dec.
-2nd and an Artist Print Signing Event on Thursday, Dec.
-3rd.
+Our Wynwood Walls programming for Art Basel 2016 commences on Tuesday, Nov.
+29th with the annual, exclusive artist dinner followed by the Wynwood Walls Opening night VIP party.
+We also have a line-up of Artist Talks on Thursday, Dec.
+1st.

 What's your favorite thing about Art Basel?
 My favorite thing about Art Basel Miami is the massive wave of creativity and diversity throughout the city.